python-tinker/fluidstate/README.rst

 States
 ------

-A Fluidity state machine must have one initial state and at least two states.
+A Fluidity state machine must have one initial state and at least two additional states.

-A state may have enter and exit callbacks, for running some code on state enter and exit, respectively.
+A state may have start and finish callbacks, for running some code on state start and finish, respectively.
 These params can be method names (as strings), callables, or lists of method names or callables.